Managing Director CV, Template & Examples

 Quality Matters, but So Does the Quantity

-The most apparent difference between the CV of a managing director (or other senior positions), on the one hand, and mid-level executives, on the other, is the length of the CV.
+The most clear difference between the CV of a managing director (or other senior positions) and that of mid-level executives is the length of the CV.
 In most cases, keeping the CV restricted to a single page is advisable.
-However, the CV is usually several pages long for a managing director position where the experience requirement could be anything from 15 to 30 years.
+Yet, the CV is usually several pages long for a managing director position.
+The experience requirement could be anything from 15 to 30 years.
 And each of those pages must have exact information highlighting all the necessary skills.

-Another essential consideration to bear in mind whilst working on your CV is that at this level, there are only usually a few CVs under consideration.
-Therefore, each CV received for a managing director position should be scrutinised in detail and thoroughly vetted.
+Another essential consideration to bear in mind while working on your CV is that, at this level, only a few CVs are usually under consideration.
+Therefore, each CV received for a managing director position should be scrutinised.
+It should also be thoroughly vetted.

 Whereas for other roles, an average recruiter spends just seven seconds glancing through a single CV.

-In addition to the CV, reference checks are usually made formally or informally via former colleagues, superiors and clients.
+Besides the CV, reference checks are usually made formally or informally.
+They may be made via former colleagues, superiors, and clients.

 Managing Director CV Profile

-Your CV profile should have a brief introduction paragraph summarising your most valuable selling point and explaining why you are a successful candidate.
+Your CV profile should have a brief introduction paragraph.
+It should summarise your most valuable selling point.
+Explain why you are a successful candidate.

-An assertive sentence is critical for a successful managing director, similar to a mission statement in a company.
+An assertive sentence is critical for a successful managing director, like a mission statement in a company.

-An outstanding managing director’s resume must be short and punchy to differentiate you from the other candidates.
+An outstanding managing director’s resume must be short and punchy.
+This helps differentiate you from the other candidates.

-There isn’t a general requirement for career objectives, although naturally, these will be discussed during interviews.
+There isn’t a general rule for career objectives.
+Yet, these will be discussed during interviews.

 Skills Section